alex1701c/krunner-firefox/README.md

 # Firefox Profile Runner
 This plugin allows you to launch Firefox profiles from Krunner and your normal launcher.
 It saves the Desktop Actions for the profiles in a local copy of the firefox.desktop file.
-This mean you can search for the profiles in your normal launcher.
+This means you can search for the profiles in your normal launcher.

 - Saves the Desktop Actions for the profiles in a local copy of the `firefox.desktop` file.
 This means you can search for the profiles in your normal launcher.
 - Compatible with Firefox-ESR.